brenobaptista/apr-service/README.md

 2. Install dependencies:
 $ yarn

-3. Build the project:
+3. Build and start the API:
-$ yarn build

-4. Start the API:
 $ yarn start
 ```